PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-2/Introduction-to-Express.md

 ## 🔶 Introduction to Express.js

 ### What is Express.js?
-Express.js is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+Express.js is a minimal and flexible Node.js web application framework that provides a robust set of features for building web applications and APIs.
+It simplifies server-side development by handling `routing`, `middleware`, and `HTTP` `request`/`response` management efficiently.

-### Why use Express?
+### 🧱 Why Install Express?
-- Minimalistic and unopinionated
+- Node.js comes with a built-in `http` or `https` module to create servers, but it's low-level.
+You have to handle:
-- Fast to set up and use
+- Routing manually (req.url and req.method)
-- Middleware support
-- Great for building RESTful APIs
+- Parsing request bodies
+- Setting response headers
+- Error handling, etc.

+That can become tedious and repetitive.

+### Advantages Express over default http/https module?
+Express is a popular framework built on top of Node's `http` module.
+It simplifies backend development.
+- `Lightweight & Fast`: Minimal setup and optimized performance.
+- `Middleware Support`: Easily integrate third-party middleware for functionalities like authentication, logging, and error handling.
+- `Routing System`: Provides a robust and easy-to-use routing mechanism.
+- `Scalability`: Suitable for both small-scale and enterprise-level applications.
+- `Template Engines`: Supports various templating engines like EJS, Pug, and Handlebars.

 ### Installing Express
 ```bash
 npm init -y
 npm install express
 ```

+Express is a third-party package
+- It is not part of Node.js core.
+- It's developed and maintained outside the official Node.js runtime by the open-source community.
+- You get it via npm (Node Package Manager), which is the standard way to install third-party libraries in Node.js.

 ### Basic Express Server Example
 ```js